The Biggest Mistake I Made (Twice!) on My Best Midwest Investments

 One defining characteristic of Midwest multifamily housing stock is its age.
 The long decline in manufacturing employment that began in the 1970s resulted in almost no new multifamily housing construction for nearly 30 years.
 This means that Midwest multifamily housing stock is heavily skewed toward 1960 and 1970’s vintage construction, and the physical obsolescence of certain building components in these older assets needs to be carefully assessed.
 To the extent that some building components may have exceeded their useful lives, capital reserves should ideally be set aside to replace them.
 However, in value add investing, the ideal world does not always exist.

-The first property I bought in 2006 was a great example of this.
+The first property we bought in 2006 was a great example of this.
 While the property had very attractive, competitive floor plans with abundant natural light, it was 1970 construction with engineered wood siding (T1-11) that had not been properly maintained, original construction aluminum-framed, single-paned windows, and balconies 30 feet above ground with 35-year old cantilevered joists in delicate condition.
 And I did not reserve for any of it.

 Deferred Maintenance Will Not Cure on its Own if Left Alone

-Even though I knew I had to fix these problems after closing, I did not set aside capital at closing to make the repairs.
+Even though I knew we’d have to fix these problems after closing, I did not set aside enough capital at closing to make the repairs.
 Why?
 Because I was like almost all investors who were just starting out: I was undercapitalized and I wore rose-colored glasses.
 In addition, the equity required to purchase this 58-unit building consumed almost all of the cash that I had, leaving very little left over for upgrades and repairs.
 Most important, as the largest investor in the project, I did not want to suffocate my ROE by needlessly overcapitalizing it.

 I knew this was risky, given the age of the asset and the problems I knew of, but my going-in basis in the property was was incredibly low relative to replacement cost (and for good reason!).
-Furthermore, based on my brilliant models, I felt confident that this property would cash flow generously out of the gate, and my thought was that I could fund capital projects over time using excess cash flow.
+Furthermore, based on my modeling, I felt confident that this property would cash flow generously out of the gate, and my thought was that I could fund capital projects over time using excess cash flow.

 I Knew I would Need to be Creative